OrchardCMS/OrchardCore/src/docs/reference/modules/Media/README.md

 Refer [Query string tokens](#query-string-tokens) to understand the valid values for a width or height command, and how the query string will differ from the examples provided.

+!!! note
+    You cannot mix named and indexed arguments.
+If any of the arguments is named, all arguments must be named.

 #### `width` (or first argument)

 The width of the new image.
 One of the allowed values.